Putin says he will ‘denazify’ Ukraine. Here’s the history behind that claim.

 In Putin’s narrative, however, Russian speakers in eastern Ukraine are facing Nazi-level persecution on the basis of their national affiliation — and he must fight to save them.
 Putin has not provided evidence to back these claims.

-The invasion’s “goal is to protect the people that are subjected to abuse, genocide from the Kyiv regime for eight years, and to this end we will seek to demilitarize and denazify Ukraine and put to justice those that committed numerous bloody crimes against peaceful people, including Russian nationals,” Putin said in a Wednesday television address, according to Russia’s state news agency.
+The military operation’s “goal is to protect the people that are subjected to abuse, genocide from the Kyiv regime for eight years, and to this end we will seek to demilitarize and denazify Ukraine and put to justice those that committed numerous bloody crimes against peaceful people, including Russian nationals,” Putin said in a Wednesday television address, according to Russia’s state news agency.

-Though this rhetoric, critics say, Putin is exploiting the trauma of WWII and the holocaust and twisting history for his own interests.
+Though this rhetoric, critics say, Putin is exploiting the trauma of World War II and the Holocaust and twisting history for his own interests.

-Ukraine’s state-run Twitter account, which has been waging an online meme-war against Russia, on Thursday tweeted an image of what appeared to be a tall Adolf Hitler caressing the face of a smaller Putin.
+Ukraine’s state-run Twitter account, which has been waging an online meme war against Russia, on Thursday tweeted an image of what appeared to be a tall Adolf Hitler caressing the face of a smaller Putin.

 February 24, 2022